RecordPoint/RecordPoint.Connectors.SDK/docs/packages/recordpoint_connectors_sdk_doc.md

 The channel manager.

-<a name='M-RecordPoint-Connectors-SDK-ContentManager-NullChannelDiscoveryAction-ExecuteAsync-RecordPoint-Connectors-SDK-Client-Models-ConnectorConfigModel,System-Threading-CancellationToken-'></a>
+<a name='M-RecordPoint-Connectors-SDK-ContentManager-NullChannelDiscoveryAction-ExecuteAsync-RecordPoint-Connectors-SDK-Client-Models-ConnectorConfigModel,System-Threading-CancellationToken,System-String-'></a>
-### ExecuteAsync(connectorConfiguration,cancellationToken) `method`
+### ExecuteAsync(connectorConfiguration,cancellationToken,cursor) `method`

 ##### Summary